-Although successfully used in pediatric hospital operations and clinical subspecialty networks for years, quality improvement approaches have not been applied within a multi-specialty pediatric research network.
-Yet the use of QI measures has significant potential to enhance clinical trials in children by speeding start-up times, increasing enrollment and improving patient retention rates.
+The use of QI measures has significant potential to enhance clinical trials in children by speeding start-up times, increasing enrollment and improving patient retention rates.

 Only 20 percent of devices are approved for use in pediatric patients.
 The pediatric device space is smaller than the pharmaceutical field, so it faces even greater challenges in patient recruitment and study completion.

 I-ACT is working with device experts at Children’s National Health System to develop guidance documents for industry and research centers that will provide best practices for designing, reviewing and completing pediatric device trials.
 The goal: accelerate the development of pediatric medical devices so that the devices used in children have actually been designed for them.

 - More rapid completion of testing and approval of new DMD therapies

 - Reduced clinical trial start-up and execution time